 The best approach for families is to treat “likely secondaries” as a question to verify in conversation with the school, and to cross-check with the Local Authority’s secondary admissions guidance for your address.
 If grammar or faith options are being considered in the Scarborough area, it is also sensible to ask how the school supports transition for pupils moving into a different peer mix or a longer travel day.

 Wheatcroft’s Reception intake operates through North Yorkshire’s coordinated admissions process.
-For September 2026 entry, North Yorkshire Council states that the application round opens on 12 October 2025 and closes on 15 January 2026, with the last date to make a change or submit a late application stated as 22 February 2026.
-National Offer Day for primary in North Yorkshire is referenced as 16 April (as set out in North Yorkshire admissions arrangements information).
+For September 2027 entry, North Yorkshire Council states that the application round opens on 12 October 2026 and closes on 15 January 2027, with changes including address updates handled by 19 February 2027.
+National Offer Day for primary in North Yorkshire is 16 April 2027.

 The demand picture is clear.
 For the primary entry route, Wheatcroft recorded 112 applications received for 30 places offered, a ratio of 3.73 applications per offer, and the school was oversubscribed.
 This implies competition for places, and it is a strong signal that families should not treat admission as automatic even if they live nearby.